bencodezen/cssdevconf2017/12 - variable-fonts-by-jason-pamental.md

         - Uses the example of Jen Simmons trying to bring design back into web with CSS Grid
     - A more modern redux of how print happens...
         - Author >> Editor >> Designer
-    - What we've done on the web however, we flip it
+    - On the web however, this has been flipped
         - Designer >> Author >> Editor
     - Jason Santa Maria self directed blog posts which resulted in beautiful blog posts, but ultimately ended up being unsustainable.
 - How might we do better?